tldr-pages/tldr/pages/linux/shnsplit.md

 `shnsplit -f {{path/to/file.cue}} -o flac {{path/to/file.flac}}`

-- Split a .wav file into files of the form track-number - album - title:
+- Split a `.wav` file into files of the form "track-number - album - title":

 `shnsplit -f {{path/to/file.cue}} {{path/to/file.wav}} -t "%n - %a - %t`